aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 When talking about _How Suisei knew Toko_, Suisei said it was her indie days, someone (refers to [<i class="fa-brands fa-youtube" /> Hiro Minamori (graduated)](https://www.youtube.com/channel/UCuGMkxJA_icuiF01u8f3Y2Q)) introduced Toko to Suisei.

-Suisei's first impression of Toko was _Huh that traditional Japanese style Nijisanji girl!_
+Suisei's first impression of Toko was _Huh that traditional Japanese style NIJISANJI girl!_

 Toko's first impression of Suisei was _Huh, what a vocally talented girl!_